protocol/research-website/content/authors/max-krieger/_index.md

 # Organizational groups that you belong to (for author list route)
 # Delete what doesn't apply
 user_groups:
-- Management and support
+- Alumni

 # For display at the top of the author details page
 # Not currently used
 # quote:
 ---

-Max studied cognitive and computer science at Carnegie Mellon University.
+Max was an Associate Research Program Manager and metaresearcher at Protocol Labs during the summer of 2021.
+He studied cognitive and computer science at Carnegie Mellon University.
 He’s interested in constructing environments that enable expressive, ambitious modes of learning and creating.